semkiv/cpp20-playground/README.md

 ## MSVC

 This one is difficult.
-Microsoft is being themselves and use different syntax for importing modules (`import std.core;`).
+Microsoft are being themselves and use different syntax for importing modules (`import std.core;`).